-Rookie Alvarez homers again, Astros top Blue Jays 7-2
+Rookie Yordan Alvarez homers again, Astros top Blue Jays 7-2

 Valdez had his second straight solid start since moving into the rotation.
 He gave up one run in seven innings in his first on Saturday against the Orioles.

-Josh Reddick also homered for the AL West-leading Astros.
+Josh Reddick also homered for the AL West-leading Astros, who have stars Jose Altuve, George Springer and Carlos Correa on the injured list.

 Clayton Richard (0-3) yielded five runs and seven hits in five innings.
-The left-hander struggled for a second straight outing after being tagged for seven runs in 2 2/3 innings in his last start Sunday against the Diamondbacks
+The left-hander struggled for a second straight outing after being tagged for seven runs in 2 2/3 innings in his last start Sunday against the Diamondbacks.

+“It was a struggle the whole time,” Toronto manager Charlie Montoya said.
+“The one thing he had was he had that sinking action on his fastball, so he could always get double plays.
+His command wasn’t there today, so it was a struggle.”

 Mayfield hit an RBI double in the second and came around to score on an error to give the Astros a 2-0 lead.